How SolarScout Vets Solar Installers in NZ

 NZ solar certifications and what they mean

 Several certifications exist in New Zealand's solar industry.
-Here's what each one means:
+Here is what each one means and whether SolarScout requires it:

 Red flags we screen for

 Not every installer who applies joins our network.
-We specifically watch for:
+We specifically watch for these warning signs:

 High-pressure sales tactics